Hypocisy/RPGCoreV3-Chinese-wiki/Hardcoded-Attributes.md

 Beneath you can find a listing of all hardcoded attributes.
-Beware that this is **not** the list of all attributes, a massive chunk of attributes will instead be generated based on your server configuration.
+Beware that this is **not** the list of all attributes, a great number of attributes will instead be generated based on your server configuration.

 ## Hardcoded Exact Attributes